-An internal compliance check of our staff with our Independence policy and a control of the effectiveness of our independence processes have been performed in 2016.
+An internal compliance check of our staff with our Independence policy and a control of the effectiveness of our independence processes is performed annually.
 The results of our Firm's monitoring and testing were reported to the Management Board, to provide assurance that our Firm's policies and processes are being followed.
 The firm has disciplinary policies and mechanisms in place that promote compliance with independence policies and processes, and that require any breaches of independence requirements to be reported and addressed.

-"An internal compliance check of our staff with our Independence policy and a control of the effectiveness of our independence processes have been performed in 2016.
+"An internal compliance check of our staff with our Independence policy and a control of the effectiveness of our independence processes is performed annually.
 The results of our Firm's monitoring and testing were reported to the Management Board, to provide assurance that our Firm's policies and processes are being followed."